-The simple fact is that if you haven’t got a mobile optimized website then you’re ultimately losing sales.
-Research shows that up to 60% of mobile users will abandon your website if it takes more than 3 seconds to load and 30 percent will abandon a purchase transaction if the shopping cart isn’t optimized for mobile devices.
-And these statistics are ever growing.
-When you take into consideration how important a website can be for any business, it seems logical to take the extra care in ensuring your website is mobile friendly.
-Amazingly, in a day and age where technology and smart phones in particular are ruling the world and in which we live, there’s still a large number of companies who still don’t have a website suitable to be used by this technology.
+The simple fact is that if you haven’t got a mobile-optimized website then you’re ultimately losing sales.
+Research shows that up to 60% of mobile users will abandon your website if it takes more than 3 seconds to load and 30 per cent will abandon a purchase transaction if the shopping cart isn’t optimized for mobile devices.
+And these statistics are ever-growing.
+When you take into consideration how important a website can be for any business, it seems logical to take extra care in ensuring your website is mobile-friendly.
+Amazingly, in a day and age where technology and smartphones, in particular, are ruling the world and in which we live, there’s still a large number of companies who still don’t have a website suitable to be used by this technology.
 This is even more alarming considering the sheer amount of services that can be accessed via a mobile.
-You can order food without speaking on the phone, you can log onto NHS websites, order products from across the globe and be in constant contact to news, people and sport.
+You can order food without speaking on the phone, you can log onto NHS websites, order products from across the globe and be in constant contact with news, people and sport.
 If your website doesn’t have an option for its mobile users, you are essentially turning your customers away at the door.

 Mobile users have different objectives than desktop users and typically this means they want information in quick and easily digestible bites.
 Customers report that mobile purchases are often impulse buys and some statistics show that mobile users spend more money per purchase than customers do on desktop websites.

 This alone highlights the importance of optimizing your mobile experience to match a visitor’s needs and behaviours in the context of how they will most likely be browsing your website.
 By making the path to purchase or inquiry simple and intuitive you’ll align more precisely with mobile users who need information rapidly to make decisions on the fly.

 2. a mobile optimised website gets traffic